Types of evaporator coil

 Frequently Asked Questions

-What is the purpose of an evaporator coil?
+What are the main components of an evaporator coil?

 How do I clean an evaporator coil?